ambyint/full-stack-coding-challenge/README.md

 ## Full Stack Coding Challenge

 #### Description
-- Build a simple UI which will display a number of addresses retrieved from an api endpoint
+- Build a UI which will display a number of addresses retrieved from an api endpoint

 #### Requirements
 - Server